Anthropic Just Dropped Claude for Small Businesses (31 Skills)

 01

 Start with this video's job: This video walks through Anthropic's 31-skill small business plugin inside Claude Co-work, demoing three skills (Business Pulse, Invoice Chase, Job Post Builder) and showing how connectors and Zapier MCP let Claude act across apps like QuickBooks, Stripe, Gmail, and HubSpot.
-Treat "Intent" as the outcome you are trying to make visible, not a topic label.
+Treat "Use case" as the outcome you are trying to make visible, not a topic label.
 Anchor it to 0:36, where the video says: βinside of this small business plugin, we have 31 different skills across tons of different applications we could begin using inside of Claude Co-work and we could access all of them directly inside of the Claude desktop app.β

 02